 Board Committees.
-During 2017, the Board maintained an Audit Committee, a Compensation Committee, and a Nominating & Governance Committee.
+During 2018, the Board maintained an Audit Committee, a Compensation Committee, and a Nominating & Governance Committee.
 Each committee is composed entirely of directors meeting the independence guidelines of the NYSE.
 In March 2018, the Board formed a Strategy Committee.
 The Committees keep the Board informed of their respective actions and provide assistance to the Board in fulfilling its oversight responsibility to shareholders.
+The focus of our board-level activities is primarily long-term strategy, while the focus of our committee-level activities is primarily risk management and compliance.
+Board members are assigned to committees based on their independence, qualifications, experience, and availability.
+While our goal is to rotate Board members among committees, including chairmanships, we will never sacrifice independence, qualifications, experience, and availability for rotation.

-The Audit, Compensation, and Nominating & Governance Committees operate under formal charters that governs their duties and conduct, which are reviewed and evaluated annually by the applicable committee.
+The Audit, Compensation, and Nominating & Governance Committees operate under formal charters that govern their respective duties and conduct.
+All such charters are reviewed and evaluated annually by the applicable committee.
 Any recommended changes to the charters are submitted to the Board for its approval.
-Copies of the current charters are available on our website at www.investors.watsco.com, under the caption "Committees of the Board of Directors" within the Governance section.
+Copies of the current committee charters are available on our website at www.investors.watsco.com, under the caption "Committees of the Board of Directors" within the Governance section.
 The charters are also available in print to any shareholder who requests them in writing to our Investor Relations department at Watsco, Inc., Investor Relations, 2665 South Bayshore Drive, Suite 901, Miami, Florida 33133.
+Information contained on or accessible through our website is not a part of this Proxy Statement.

-The table below provides current committee membership information and the number of meetings held in 2017:
+The table below provides current committee membership information and the number of meetings held in 2018:

 Name Audit Committee Compensation Committee Nominating & Governance Committee Strategy Committee (1)

-Cesar L. Alvarez X
+Cesar L. Alvarez Х

+J. Michael Custer Х

 Denise Dickins Chair Chair Chair

-Jason Epstein X X

-Brian E. Keeley X X
+Brian E. Keeley Х Х

-Bob L. Moss X
+Bob L. Moss Х

-Aaron J. Nahmad X
+Aaron J. Nahmad Х

 Albert H. Nahmad Chair

-Steven Rubin X
+Steven (Slava) Rubin Х Х

-George P. Sape X X
+George P. Sape Х Х

-Number of Meetings Held 6 5 3 0
+Number of Meetings Held 6 6 2 1